Digital-Grinnell/dlad-blog/content/posts/026-oral-history-solr-fix.md

 The crux of my problem is that these repos use very long _Java_/_Tomcat_ paths, and the most significant of these is `/usr/local/fedora/tomcat/webapps/fedoragsearch/WEB-INF/classes/fgsconfigFinal/index/FgsIndex/`.
 However, in a standard _ISLE_ instace the equivalent path must be `/usr/local/tomcat/webapps/fedoragsearch/WEB-INF/classes/fgsconfigFinal/index/FgsIndex/`.
 See the difference?
 The _ISLE_ path does NOT include a `../fedora/..` subdirectory like the _Discovery Garden_ paths do.

-Unfortunately, when I updated my _FGSearch_ and _Solr_ configs earlier this year I missed some, but not all, of these `../fedora/..` directory references during a "mamnual" compare and merge process, and that made things like oral histories go afoul, and without much warning.
+Unfortunately, when I updated my _FGSearch_ and _Solr_ configs earlier this year I missed some, but not all, of these `../fedora/..` directory references during a "manual" compare and merge process, and that made things like oral histories go afoul, and without much warning.

 My solution to this problem going forward is the creation of [this new public repository](https://github.com/DigitalGrinnell/FgsIndex).
 The repo's description in _GitHub_ describes is: